A Wind in the Door: Characters

 Meg Murry is a high school student, a defensive misfit who gets along best with her family and her friend Calvin O'Keefe.
 She wears glasses, has brown hair, and initially considers herself "repulsive-looking" and "dumb", although she is quite good at math.
-By the time of A Wind in the Door, Meg is much happier in school than previously, in part because of her friendship with Calvin, but is deeply worried about Charles Wallace.
-In "naming" Mr. Jenkins, Meg learns to love and appreciate someone she has always resented.
-In the course of the story Meg also learns to "kythe" with Calvin, Proginoskes, and others, communing with them essentially by telepathy.

-Charles Wallace Murry is noted as being extremely intelligent, wise, and telepathic.
-He is something "new" and "different," biologically and "in essence" according to his mother.
-He is usually the first to discover certain elements important to the books, including the singular cherubim Proginoskes.
+Charles Wallace Murry is Meg's youngest brother and extremely intelligent, wise, and telepathic.
 Charles Wallace is bullied by fellow children and misunderstood by adults outside his family.
-He recognizes that this is a problem he must solve himself; that like any new lifeform, he must learn to adapt successfully to his environment in order to survive.
+He recognizes that this is a problem he must solve himself.
 Charles has blue eyes, and is said to be small for his age.
-His mitochondritis is life-threatening.

-Calvin O'Keefe tall, orange hair, freckles and blue eyes, and is a popular boy on the basketball team.
-As of A Wind in the Door, he is already a high school senior at the age of fifteen, and class president.
+Calvin O'Keefe is tall, with orange hair, freckles and blue eyes, and is a popular boy on the basketball team.
 However, he did not feel that anyone understands or cares about him until he became friends with the Murry family.
 He is the third eldest child of Paddy and Branwen O'Keefe, who have eleven children and are seemingly neglectful of all of them.
 Calvin considers himself a biological "sport" and different from the rest of his family.
-Being poor, the O'Keefes are unable to afford new clothes to accommodate Calvin's growth spurts, and he often wears clothes that are too short for him.
-Throughout ‘The Time Quintet’, Calvin grows in affection and friendship with the Murry family, especially Charles Wallace and Meg, although it is strongest with the latter.

-Mr. Jenkins, another character from A Wrinkle in Time, is further developed in Wind.
-Formerly the high school principal, Mr. Jenkins has become the principal of Charles Wallace's elementary school instead, an apparent demotion.
-He is described as having dandruff, thinning mouse-brown hair and smelling of "old hair cream.”
-Meg initially thinks of him as a failure and an obstacle, only to be surprised by his efforts to help when he finally understands the situation.